ppc affiliate programs

 8. Outbrain

-We complete this list of broad-topic PPC programs with one that does things a little bit differently.
 Whereas most platforms focus on displaying ads on your site and paying for each click, native ads network Outbrain allows publishers to directly purchase ad space from the publishers in their network.

 So while they are not offering pay per click affiliate incomes in the general meaning of the term, they make for a very interesting addition to the market.
-Be sure to check them out in your own search for the best program for you!
+Be sure to check them out in your search for the best program for you!

 The company went public in July 2021 when it was listed on the NASDAQ, raising $160 million by offering 8 million shares at $20 a share at a $1.25 billion valuation.